About the seller

 WhY TAG?

-When selling trading cards online, buyers can't inspect the cards in person.
-That's why I go beyond just sharing detailed photos and videos of notable features and defects—each card is TAG-graded with their Digital Imaging and Grading (DIG) Report, including the "DINGS" section that precisely identifies, measures, and visually highlights every flaw affecting the grade.
-This delivers true TAG grading transparency and gives buyers clear, data-backed confidence before they ever click "Buy on eBay."
-If you are more interested in understanding TAG grades, please check out the Quick TAG Reports Guide.
+When buying trading cards online, you can't hold them in your hands.
+That's why I go beyond detailed photos and videos of key features and defects—every card is TAG-graded, complete with their Digital Imaging and Grading (DIG) Report.
+The "DINGS" section precisely identifies, measures, and visually highlights every flaw impacting the grade.

 I've seen established companies award Gem Mint 10s to cards that seem questionable even as a Mint 9, highlighting the subjectivity that can exist in traditional grading.
 No service is perfect—TAG has its own limitations and occasional inconsistencies—but its tech-driven, objective approach and comprehensive detailed defect report for Pokémon cards align perfectly with my commitment to transparency and ethical selling.